Can I be straight up with you?

 Yes, you would pay less if you choose a templated design — but truth be told, a customized website design is what your business needs to be competitive in the global marketplace.

 A customized website design will create a better and more user-friendly customer experience.
-It is important that your customer can navigate easily throughout the site and then find what they are looking for as quickly as possible.
+It is important that your customer can navigate easily through the site and then find what they are looking for as quickly as possible.
 This can include UX Design, Sitemap, Page Navigation structure, Visual sliders, and more.

 There is no doubt that you need content for your website.
 No matter how stellar the design looks, if quality content is left out, your brand will not move the needle at all.
 Think about the variety of content you would like to include on your site before you hire a web development company or freelance developer to help you out.